galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 > ### {% icon question %} Questions
 >
-> Are there any other QCs that could be performed on RNA-seq data?
+> Can you think of any other QCs that could be performed on RNA-seq reads?
 >
 > > ### {% icon solution %} Solution
 > >
-> > The data could be checked for
+> > The reads could be checked for
 > > * Ribosomal contamination
 > > * Contamination with other species e.g. bacteria
+> > * GC bias of the mapped reads
-> > * This is single-end data but paired-end data could be checked for fragment size (distance between the read pairs).
+> > * This is single-end data but paired-end mapped reads could be checked for fragment size (distance between the read pairs).
 > >
 > {: .solution}
 >